 Will additional staff accommodation be built as part of the project?

-Health Infrastructure is currently in the early planning stages to construct key worker accommodation at Broken Hill under a separate program to the Broken Hill Health Service Redevelopment project.
-This planning will commence shortly with site investigations and Project User Groups.
+Health Infrastructure is currently in the planning stages to construct key worker accommodation at Broken Hill under the Key Worker Accommodation (KWA) program, which is a separate program to the Broken Hill Health Service Redevelopment project.